Skip to content

 The Chemo Sabe Volunteer Program offers you the opportunity to support and encourage patients and their caregivers while they are undergoing treatments.
 Our volunteers serve in the infusion suite providing comfort measures for our patients.

 This group of dedicated volunteers must be either adults (18 years or older) or college students (16 years or older and enrolled as a student).
 We ask for an initial commitment of one year unless you are a student.
 Assignments are for the same day and time each week and are typically for three hours.
-Chemo Sabe volunteer opportunities are available at all three MCI locations.
+Chemo Sabe volunteer opportunities are available at both MCI locations.

 Chemo Sabe Adult Volunteers